 Meghan L. O'Sullivan

-Meghan has extensive experience in policy formulation and in negotiation.
-She is currently a member of Secretary of State Antony Blinken’s Foreign Policy Advisory Board.
-Between 2004 and 2007, she was special assistant to President George W. Bush and Deputy National Security Advisor for Iraq and Afghanistan during the last two years of her tenure.
-Meghan spent two years in Iraq during which she helped negotiate the Transitional Administrative Law, which was the interim constitution of Iraq from 2004-2006, and conclude the Status of Forces Agreement (SOFA) and strategic framework agreement between the United States and Iraq.
-From July 2013 to December 2013, Meghan was the Vice Chair of the All Party Talks in Northern Ireland, which sought to resolve outstanding in the peace process.
-She also worked in the office of Policy Planning in the State Department under Secretary of State Colin Powell.
-Meghan sits on the board of a public company, Raytheon Technologies, as well as several non-profit organizations, including the Council on Foreign Relations.
+O’Sullivan is currently a member of U.S. Secretary of State Antony Blinken’s Foreign Affairs Policy Board.
+Between 2004 and 2007, she was special assistant to President George W. Bush and was Deputy National Security Advisor for Iraq and Afghanistan during the last two years of her tenure.
+In her job at the National Security Council, O’Sullivan was responsible for identifying and building consensus around new policy directions in these countries as well as overseeing their execution.
+From July to December 2013, O’Sullivan was the Vice Chair of the All Party Talks in Northern Ireland, which sought to resolve outstanding issues in the peace process.

 The Salata Institute